NCERT Solutions For Class 10 Science Chapter 11 Electricity

 Resistance is inversely proportional to the area of the cross-section.

-Thicker the wire more is cross-sectional area resulting in less resistance resulting in more current flow.
+The thicker the wire, the more cross-sectional area, resulting in less resistance and thus more current flows.

 Q.3 Let the resistance of an electrical component remains constant while the potential difference across the two ends of the component decreases to half of its former value.
 What change will occur in the current through it?